typescript-literales

 Using Literals in TypeScript

-In TypeScript, literal types are types that allow you to define variables with specific and predefined values instead of broad types like string or number.
+In TypeScript, literal types are types that allow defining variables with specific, predefined values instead of broad types like string or number.

-The main reason is to give us greater control and security over the values that a variable can take, limiting the available options.
+The main reason is to allow us greater control and safety over the values a variable can take, limiting the available options.

-String literal types allow you to define a variable that can only have one of several specific string values.
+String literal types allow defining a variable that can only have one of several specific string values.

 type Direction = "north" | "south" | "east" | "west";